CenturyLinkCloud/PublicKB/Security/utilizing-slack-for-ips-event-notifications.md

 ### Frequently Asked Questions

-**Q:** Is Slack the only WebHook I can utilize?
+**Is Slack the only WebHook I can utilize?**

-**A:** Slack is currently the only WebHook we’ve tested and integrated with.
+Slack is currently the only WebHook we’ve tested and integrated with.
 If you would like to recommend another, please send request details to [features@ctl.io](mailto:features@ctl.io)

-**Q:** Do you provide long term storage of events and notifications?
+**Do you provide long term storage of events and notifications?**

-**A:** We retain 60 days’ worth of events and notifications.
+We retain 60 days’ worth of events and notifications.
 We are investigating additional features, such as an automated database for longer retention times.
 If you would like to be a beta tester or have interest in a feature for longer retention, please send request details to [features@ctl.io](mailto:features@ctl.io)